jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 ## Results and Visualization ##

 The best validation loss observed is 0.058 MSE from TruckResnet50, which is better than Resnet18 and GoogleNet.
+Orignial Run: [Click Here](./visualizations/Resnet50_50_Epoch.png)

 ![What is this](./visualizations/update_resnet50_50_epoch.png)